Hampden Monument

 About Hampden Monument

-Hampden Monument was built by Sir William Erle, Lord Chief Justice in the 19th century to commemorate John Hampden’s refusal to pay Ship Tax.
-Hampden was an English Civil War hero who opposed King Charles’s imposition of ship money.
-The inscription reads, “For these lands in Stoke Mandeville, John Hampden was assessed in twenty shillings Ship Money levied by command of the King without authority of law”.
+The inscription on the Monument reads, “For these lands in Stoke Mandeville, John Hampden was assessed in twenty shillings Ship Money levied by command of the King without authority of law”.
 An important political and military leader, the monument is just one of the many legacies left by John Hampden in the Chilterns.

-Also on Google Maps and What3Words.
+Find Hampden Monument on Google Maps and What3Words.

-Parking: There is only informal off road parking on the Rignall Road with clear waymarkers signs through the woods, up the valley to the John Hampden Monument (Google Maps).
+Parking: The monument itself is on Honor End Road with no parking available.
+Only informal off road parking is available on the Rignall Road (here on Google Maps), with clear waymark signs through the woods, up the valley to the John Hampden Monument.
+Please park responsibly!

 Prior to visiting, download our Hampden Monument Walks Leaflet for a local walk.
-There are also hundreds of other Chiltern Walks Leaflets for you to enjoy.

 Please visit the Chiltern Society Directory for the Site Co-ordinator’s contact details.